 The center brings visibility to this area of scholarship and provides a focal point for organizing research and outreach activities that pertain to the well-being of domestic animals and human well-being in relation to animal well-being.

 Dr. Panksepp’s internationally recognized work has focused on the nature of the basic emotional systems of the mammalian brain, with the most recent work devoted to analyzing the brain mechanisms that mediate separation distress and social bonding.
 His discovery of the nature of social joy by studying the psychobiological controls of juvenile playfulness and the accompanying laughter-type sounds has redefined many of the current models of animal emotion understanding.
-Currently, his work is aimed at deepening and broadening our understanding of these systems biologically as well as exploring the consequences of this knowledge for understanding animal and human mental health issues.
+Dr. Panksepp’s later work was aimed at deepening and broadening our understanding of these systems biologically as well as exploring the consequences of this knowledge for understanding animal and human mental health issues.

 The legacy of Dr. Leo Bustad can be found within the walls of Washington State University's College of Veterinary Medicine, permeating throughout all of the academic programs offered today.
 An outstanding educator, scientist and humanitarian, Bustad was instrumental in the creation of human-animal interaction programs at the national and international levels.
 He was also instrumental in the creation of the International Association of Human-Animal Interaction Organizations (1990).
 Leo Bustad taught a Reverence for Life course for more than 25 years.
 Dr. Bustad was also a founding member of the Delta Society.
 Bustad's work significantly contributed to the understanding of the changing role of companion animals in Western societies and its impact on veterinary education, veterinary medicine and society in general.
 The American Veterinary Medical Association, and the Delta Society recognizes Bustad’s legacy by annually presenting the Bustad Companion Animal Veterinarian Award to a veterinarian who has made special achievement in the area of human-animal interactions.